ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 - Email digest / "deep consultation" follow-ups (hours-scale SLA, zero latency budget)
 - Physician feedback signals → fine-tuning data flywheel

+### 4.9 Safety Stack (ordered, innermost first)

+Guardrails scattered across sections read like a checklist.
+They're a stack — each layer catches what the one inside it missed, and order matters [C guarantees, I mechanism]:

+1. **Alignment (model weights).** The fine-tuned base refuses policy domains and abstains on thin evidence ("evidence is inconclusive").
+Jailbreaks attack here, at the prompt.
+2. **Injection defense (context).** Retrieved papers and web snippets are untrusted input.
+Malicious or superseded text ("override your instructions…") enters through RAG, not the user — so retrieval metadata (recency flags, journal tier, §4.7) doubles as a trust signal before generation ever sees it.
+3. **Input/output filters.** PII scrubbing on the way in; citation-presence checks and refusal-policy checks on the way out (§4.5).
+Cheap, deterministic, no LLM call required.
+4. **Sandbox + capability caps.** Generation can read the corpus but can't act on the world — no prescribing, no ordering, no writes outside the answer pane.
+Liability stays with the physician by construction, not by terms-of-service wording.
+5. **Human gates (outermost, rarest).** Audit-logged, HIPAA-traced (§5).
+Humans never review routine consults — they handle corpus curation (UpToDate lesson, §9) and policy-domain appeals.
+If layer 5 is firing often, layers 1–4 are broken.

+Every layer trades the same four dials — quality, cost, latency, safety.
+A stricter filter buys safety with latency and sometimes quality (false refusals).
+The stack works because the cheap layers (1–3) absorb ~everything, so the expensive one (5) stays affordable.

 ---

 ## <span style="color: #FF6B6B;">5.
 Reliability Engineering</span>